otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 ### Default and Named Exports

-In **JavaScript**, there are two types of exports:
+In JavaScript, there are two types of exports:

-- **Default Export:** A module can only have one default export.
+- Default Export: A module can only have one default export.
 It is imported without curly braces.
 Here is an example:

 ```js
 // controllers/institution.js